Resource Library

 Syllabus Policy Language

-Course and University policies you choose to include in your syllabus are an opportunity to develop an inclusive and supportive learning environment.
+Course and University policies you choose to include in your syllabus are an opportunity to develop a supportive learning environment.
 University policies—such as those concerning accessibility, academic honesty, and Title IX—provide information and resources that connect students to the Notre Dame community.
 Course policies—on attendance, participation, technology, etc.—communicate your expectations of student behavior in your specific course.

 • Article